Customer Loyalty & Rewards

 7) Referral Loyalty Programmes

 Referral loyalty programmes reward customers who are essentially brand advocates.
-These are customers who recommend your company to their family, friends, colleagues, even online strangers who may be conducting some pre-purchase research.
+These are customers who recommend your company to others.

 Dropbox offers additional cloud space to customers who refer a friend.